 Plei-Tech® 15 (Vulkollan®) is amber and will darken in color while stored.
 When subjected to UV and fluorescent light, a color change may happen in as little as 24 hours.
 This color change does not affect the polyurethane's physical properties or ink/solvent resistance.
 There is a measurable improvement in solvent and abrasion resistance in this particular material.

 Abrasive grinding re-sharpening methods can achieve an acceptable re-sharpened edge for some printing applications.
-The squeegee should always be advanced perpendicular to the grinding belt or wheel in a very smooth and slow motion using very little pressure.
+The screen printing squeegee should always be advanced perpendicular to the grinding belt or wheel in a very smooth and slow motion using very little pressure.
 Higher-quality polyurethanes will be more resistant to this type of re-sharpening.
 Therefore, less material should be attempted to be removed per pass, and less pressure should be applied.
 Harder durometer squeegees are easier to re-sharpen than softer durometer squeegees.